earthly/website/blog/_posts/2023-08-08-aws-cloudwatch.md

    AWS CloudWatch is a comprehensive monitoring and observability service.
 This article will serve as a practical guide for those looking to familiarize themselves with CloudWatch and harness its powerful capabilities.
 last_modified_at: 2023-08-15
 ---
-**This article will teach you the essentials of AWS CloudWatch monitoring.
-If you use AWS CloudWatch to monitor your applications, Earthly can enhance your CI pipelines with reproducible builds.
-[Learn more](/).**
+**This article discusses AWS CloudWatch monitoring.
+Earthly enhances CI pipelines with reproducible builds when integrated with AWS CloudWatch.
+[Check it out](/).**

 In today's cloud-dominated digital landscape, the ability to monitor and track the performance of your applications is paramount.
 For those working with the Amazon Web Services (AWS) Cloud, [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) is a comprehensive monitoring and observability service designed to meet this critical need.
 This article will serve as a practical guide for those looking to familiarize themselves with CloudWatch and harness its powerful capabilities to enhance the reliability and efficiency of their applications.